Thulium-Drake/ansible-role-podman_services/README.md

 The catalogus currently contains:

 * arr: A full arr stack with transmission
+* authentik: Open-source Identity Provider focused on flexibility and versatility
 * hello_world: a simple container that will return 'hello world' via a REST API
 * homeassistant: Open source home automation that puts local control and privacy first
 * vaultwarden: A free alternative server for the Bitwarden Password Manager